Thein Sein: Post-presidency

 A day after Thein Sein left office, the Democratic Voices of Burma published a news article that the ex-president would be ordaining as a monk on 1 April 2016 for a few days, a tradition for Burmese Buddhist men.
-According to the DVB, a 'spokesperson close to the President' refused to disclose where he would be ordained, but it would be in a "small, peaceful town".
+According to the DVB, a "spokesperson close to the President" refused to disclose where he would be ordained, but it would be in a "small, peaceful town".

 According to a Facebook post, he was temporarily ordained under Ashin Nandamalabhivamsa in a monastery in Pyin Oo Lwin under the monastic name U Santidhamma.
 Thein Sein has since lived in quiet retirement, maintaining his silence following the 2021 Myanmar coup d'état.

+Thein Sein appeared again during an interview in April 2023, stating that the former military regime isolated the country for 20 years and that he personally negotiated for an end to sanctions during his presidency.

 Personal life

 Thein Sein is married to Khin Khin Win.
 The couple have three daughters.
-One of his daughter, Yin Thuzar Thein, who is married to a military captain, Han Win Aung.
+One of his daughters, Yin Thuzar Thein, is married to military captain Han Win Aung.
 He suffers from heart disease and uses a pacemaker.